tjburch/tjburch.github.io/_posts/2019-06-07-lance-lynn.md

 <img src="/blogimages/lynn2019/lynn_line.png" alt="" class="center" border="5" style="width:800px;"/>

 While his fastball usage has decreased in aggregate, it's really that he's scaled back his 2-seam usage significantly.
-He's actually increased his 4-seam usage, and is getting more and more comfortable with his cutter, increasing usage by 5.8% over last year.
-This change in approach seems to have really helped his results.
+He's actually increased his 4-seam usage, and is getting more and more comfortable with his cutter, increasing throwing it 5.8% more than last year.
+So there's a notable change in pitch selection.

-It seems that not only does Lance love fastballs, but he's now focusing on the fastballs that return the love the most.
+To investigate if his improvement this year is a result of his change in pitch selection, I looked at the results of each pitch type.
+Over the course of his career, his cutter is thrown for strikes 3.1% more than his 2-seam fastball, and his 4-seamer is thrown for 3.7% more strikes than the 2-seamer.
+Furthermore, these pitches result in fewer balls in play: 4.3% fewer by the 4-seamer, 1.9% fewer by the cutter compared to the 2-seamer.
+So, the outcomes of these pitches do seem to be slightly more favorable, and in baseball, a game of large sample sizes, these percent-level improvements matter.

+So in summary, Lance Lynn seems to be doing much better this year, a fact that you might not glean from his ERA, but is evidenced in his FIP.
+So far, he's working at a rate that produces a win roughly 20 IP quicker than expected, and some of this seems to be the product of transitioning away from his 2-seam fastball in favor of more 4-seamers and cutters.